 When the progress reports come home, review them and if something is unclear, ask questions.
 You don’t want to find out an your annual PPT that your child did not make progress in a certain area.
 If your child isn’t making steady progress, you can call a PPT at anytime throughout the school year to discuss your concerns.
 You do not need to wait for an annual review to discuss adding or changing services, etc.

 Update the School Nurse.
-The beginning of the school year is the time to discuss any medication changes or new allergies with the school nurse.
+The beginning of the school year is the time to discuss any medication changes, new allergies, or medical plans with the school nurse.
 If your child is in need of medication or an Epi-Pen at school, those must be brought to the school at the beginning of each school year.

 Parents can also check out the following resources for help and guidance with special education issues: